Welcome to MySQL Tutorials on this website.

 Start MySQL command-line client and connect to a MySQL Server.

 SQL stands for Structured Query Language.
 MySQL is ideal for storing and accessing data in a database.
 SQL is used to interact with the database.
-We can create database objects like tables, views, etc, insert and retrieve data from tables.
+We can create database objects like tables, and views.
+Insert and retrieve data from tables.

 MySQL Database Structure